alexgastone/disaster_response_multilabel_classification/README.md

 * Threshold moving for imbalanced classes: I've chosen to take the threshold that corresponds to the max geometric mean between the weighted ROC-AUC scores and the F1 scores for the validation set.

+### Deployment:
+Since the goal of this project is to use the capabilities of the model for real time inference of messages, I built a web app (using Flask) for users to enter queries and quickly extract the query's predicted classification labels.

+To run the app locally: `$python run.py`.
+Current configuration: host='0.0.0.0', port=4444.